-- C.4.6Should an Athlete who is a Minor decline to have a representative present during the Sample Collection.
-Session, this should be clearly documented by the DCO.
+C.4.6 Should an Athlete who is a Minor decline to have a representative present during the Sample Collection Session, this should be clearly documented by the DCO.
 This does not invalidate the test but must be recorded.
+If a Minor declines the presence of a representative, the representative of the DCO/Chaperone must be present.

+C.4.7 The preferred venue for all Out-of-Competition Testing of a accommodate the AthleteMinor in locating a representative in order to proceed with Testingif requested to do so by the Minor.

-If a Minor declines the presence of a representative, the representative of the DCO/Chaperone must be present. - B.4.7 C.4.7 The preferred venue for all Out-of-Competition Testing of a Minor is a location where the presence of an adultAthlete representative (who is not a Minor) is most likelyto be available for the duration of the Sample Collection Session, e.g., a training venue. - B.4.8 C.4.8 The Testing Authority or Sample Collection Authority (as applicable) shall consider the appropriate course of action when no adultAthlete representative (who is not a Minor) is present at the Testing of an Athlete who is a Minor (for example by ensuring that more than one Sample Collection Personnel is present during a Sample Collection Session of such Minor Athlete and shall accommodate the AthleteMinor in locating a representative in order to proceed with Testing if requested to do so by the Minor.
+B.4.7 The preferred venue for all Out-of-Competition Testing of a Minor is a location where the presence of an adultAthlete representative (who is not a Minor) is most likely, to be available for the duration of the Sample Collection Session, e.g., a training venue.

+C.4.8 B.4.8 The Testing Authority or Sample Collection Authority (as applicable) shall consider the appropriate course of action when no adultAthlete representative (who is not a Minor) is present at the Testing of an Athlete who is a Minor (for example by ensuring that more than one Sample Collection Personnel is present during a Sample Collection Session of such Minor Athlete and shall

-Annex D - Collection of Urine Samples ANNEX C - COLLECTION OF URINE SAMPLES
+Annex DC - Collection of Urine Samples

-C.1.
-D.1Objective
+C.1 D.1 Objective